patrickleweryharris/code-snippets/README.md

 > Little projects and random code

 Projects & Scripts that I've made that are too small for their own repo.
-Includes some assignments from CSC108 fall 2015.

 ## Table of Contents
 - [Usage](#usage)